 The Telliskivi complex is located in the Kalamaja area.
-This used to be electricity complex of the Baltic Railway, but now it’s transformed into the Telliskivi Loomelinnak (Telliskivi Creative City).
+This used to be the electricity complex of the Baltic Railway, but now it’s transformed into the Telliskivi Loomelinnak (Telliskivi Creative City).
 It is a trendy innovative place with lots of street art.
 The annual JJ-Street Baltic Street Art Jam has also contributed to this.
-During this event national and international artists show their best works throughout the city and everything can stay (nothing is erased).
+During this event, national and international artists show their best works throughout the city and everything can stay (nothing is erased).
 I especially liked the mural at the entrance of the complex, the purple paint is so vivid!

 And there is more!

 You can find most of the street art in the area of Kalamaja and the Telliskivi complex, but there are also some good pieces in other parts of Tallinn.
 For instance, I saw a huge mural on the Tartu Maantee made by the Australian artist Guido van Helten.
 This piece is called Saarepiiga, a character from the famous Estonian epic poem Kalevipoeg.
 It looks super classy and it really blends in with the environment.
-To see this mural you can take tram nr.
+To see this mural, you can hop on tram nr.
 2 or 4 (ticket is 2 euros).